mongodb/specifications/source/max-staleness/max-staleness.rst

 We considered a deployment-wide "max staleness" setting that servers communicate to clients in isMaster, e.g., "120 seconds is the max staleness."
-The read preference config is simplified: "maxStalenessMS" is gone, instead we have "staleOk: true" (the default?) and "staleOk: false".
+The read preference config is simplified: "maxStalenessSeconds" is gone, instead we have "staleOk: true" (the default?) and "staleOk: false".

 Based on Customer Advisory Board feedback, configuring staleness